dotnet/source-build/Documentation/bootstrapping-guidelines.md

 # Bootstrapping Guidelines to Build .NET from Source

 .NET utilizes itself to build therefore in order to build .NET from source, you first need to acquire or build a bootstrapping .NET SDK.
-This document provides guideance around acquiring and building this bootstrapping .NET SDK.
+This document provides guidance around acquiring and building this bootstrapping .NET SDK.

 The version of the SDK used to source build .NET is referred to as "N-1" (e.g. 7.0.100).
 The version of the SDK produced by source build is referred to as "N" (e.g. 7.0.101).
 The previous SDK (e.g. N-1) supplies the tools required to build.

 For new major versions or new platforms, you need to acquire or build the bootstrapping SDK as you cannot use a previous source-built SDK.
 This is to say you cannot use a 6.0 version of the SDK to build a 7.0 SDK.
-There is an [open issue](https://github.com/dotnet/source-build/issues/3100) to add support for this.

 Refer to the [build instructions](https://github.com/dotnet/installer/blob/main/README.md#build-net-from-source-source-build) to review how to build the .NET SDK from source.